 If you are growing hostas primarily for their ornamental foliage, then there are plenty of different options you could choose.
 Or course, you should also be sure to take into account the conditions where you live, and where you plan to grow them so they can grow best.

-The more yellow a hosta has on its leaves, the more sun tolerant it is likely to be.
+The more yellow on the beautiful hosta leaves, the more sun tolerant the hosta is likely to be.
 Keep those away from the shade.

 If you are looking for a sun-tolerant hosta that does not need to be in the shade, some hosta options to consider are:

 - Hosta ‘Honeybells’

 - & ‘Sum and Substance’.

 If you want a miniature type if space is tight or potential for shade, or you want to grow hostas in containers, then ‘Blue Mouse Ears’ with blue leaves and foliage and ‘Pandoras Box’ are two options to consider.

 If you are trying to grow hostas varieties in an area with drier soils, consider choosing varieties with thicker, variegated (with shades of white, blue, green and yellow) and waxier hosta leaves as these are more tolerant of drier conditions.

 Small beautiful hosta plants on gravel for drainage.

 Hostas are usually purchased as pot-grown plants.
 They can be planted at any time of the year.
 However, it is generally best to avoid planting in mid summer to late summer.
 This is because the lower rainfall and higher temperatures can put more stress on the transplanted plants especially if there is limited shade in the garden.